FuzzySwippy/Scribble/ScribbleTODO.md

 - [X] Fix scaled export X slider scale when width is less than height

 ## Alpha 0.4.0

 - [X] Add magic selection tool
 - [X] Tool button scaling to fit the tool panel when the content scale is large
 - [X] Tool properties panel under the tool panel.
-- [ ] Add flood color threshold property
+- [X] Add flood and magic selection color threshold property
+- [X] Pencil draw area preview (toggleable in the settings)

 ## UNREPRODUCIBLE BUGS

 - [ ] Fix after moving a selection the selection is deselected